-Rex Tillerson, the CEO and Chairman of ExxonMobil Corporation, is Donald Trump‘s nominee for Secretary of State.
+Rex Tillerson, the former CEO and Chairman of ExxonMobil Corporation, is Donald Trump‘s Secretary of State.
 Tillerson was one of the highest-paid CEOs in the world before Trump chose him for the cabinet role.
 On January 3, ExxonMobil formally announced that it cut ties with Tillerson to avoid a potential conflict of interest.

 Tillerson is a surprising choice, since he has absolutely no experience in government or as a diplomat.
 Tillerson also has deep ties to Russia and is one of the faces of the oil industry as the chief executive of the eighth largest company in the world by revenue.